About Rescue Pink

 We were proud to be featured on Bay News 9’s Everyday Heroes:

-In 2024, I launched a low-cost spay/neuter program in partnership with Harmony Vet Care and Operation Snip.
-Rescue Pink covers most of the cost, making these essential services accessible to pet owners in need.
-Since February 2023, we’ve fixed over 620 dogs and cats.
-With an average litter size of eight, that’s nearly 5,000 unwanted animals prevented—plus many more when you account for future generations.
+Since founding the rescue, we’ve fixed over 1,600 dogs and cats.
+With an average litter size of eight, that’s nearly 12,800 unwanted animals prevented—plus many more when you account for future generations.
 This is a one-of-a-kind program in Tampa Bay, and the need has never been greater.
 Shelters are full, and animals are still being euthanized.
-We’re actively seeking sponsors to keep this vital program going.
+We are actively seeking sponsors to keep this vital program going.

 I’m also committed to driving legislative change.
 I founded the Animal Justice Task Force to address the widespread lack of accountability in animal cruelty cases.
 We monitor prosecutions, advocate for the full enforcement of existing laws, and track how elected officials vote on animal welfare.
 Our goal is to empower the public to support candidates who truly protect animals.